-All staff members will intervene and report when witnessing or receiving reports of harassment, intimidation or bullying of a student.
-Incidents that do not meet the definition of harassment, intimidation, or bullying, or conduct not directed toward a student may require no further action under this procedure.
+All staff members shall intervene when witnessing or receiving reports of harassment, intimidation or bullying.
+Minor incidents that staff are able to resolve immediately, or incidents that do not meet the definition of harassment, intimidation, or bullying, may require no further action under this procedure.